 The Discovery of the Java Man

 In September of the same year, at Koedoeng Broeboes, Dubois’ workers found a human-like fossil.
 In the next year, Dubois found a tooth, a skullcap, the fossil which became widely known as the Java Man.
 Dubois published works on his fossils which he named ‘Pithecanthropus erectus‘ in 1894.
 He described it as something between an ape and a human.
 The scientist started to promote his findings one year later in Europe, and even though some contemporaries welcomed his work, most disagreed with Dubois.
 However, Eugene Dubois kept promoting his work, traveling through Europe, and his position received more and more support.
-In 1891 he also was the first to describe Dubois’ antelope (Duboisia santeng) from the Pleistocene of Java, which was placed in the genus Duboisia named in his honour in 1911.
+In 1891 he also was the first to describe Dubois’ antelope (Duboisia santeng) from the Pleistocene of Java, which was placed in the genus Duboisia named in his honor in 1911.
 In 1897, Eugene Dubois was awarded an honorary doctorate in botany and zoology by the University of Amsterdam, and in 1899 became a professor there in crystallography, mineralogy, geology and paleontology.

 After ceasing to discuss Java Man and basically hiding the fossils at his home, Dubois allowed access to Java Man in the 1920s.
 It became a gain a topic of debate after similar fossils had been found.
 In 1929, the first Peking Man fossils were excavated and in the 1930s, other pithecanthropine fossils were found in Java at Sangiran.
 In 1919 Dubois became member of the Royal Netherlands Academy of Arts and Sciences.